 Selling a funeral business requires careful consideration of tax implications.
 First and foremost, you’ll want to consider the capital gains tax.
 Since funeral homes are typically owned for many years, they often see a significant increase in value from the time of the initial purchase.

 You wouldn’t sell a house without first getting it appraised.
 In a similar way, you can’t sell your funeral home without obtaining a formal valuation.
-One of the biggest time wasters when selling funeral homes is failing to know the actual value of the business.
+One of the biggest mistakes when selling funeral homes is failing to know the actual value of the business beforehand.

 Underestimating the value of your funeral home can lead to the loss of hundreds of thousands of dollars.
-On the other hand, overestimating its value will likely prevent a sale altogether, as no qualified buyer would purchase a funeral home without seeing a valuation from an independent broker or accountant.
+On the other hand, overestimating its value will likely prevent a sale altogether, even though offers may have been correct values for the business.
+This puts the seller in a position of holding onto the business longer than they should.

 4. Taking the DIY Method

-To save money, many funeral home owners attempt to sell their businesses on their own.
-Unfortunately, this method is not only likely to fail, but –– in the event that you succeed –– you’ll likely lose out on money.
+Some funeral home owners attempt to sell their businesses on their own.
+Unfortunately, this method is not only likely to fail, but –– in the event that you succeed –– you’ll lose out on additional dollars.

 Why a Funeral Home Broker Is a MUST